 7- Factory Butte

-Factory Butte is a sandstone flat-topped peak that rises above the desert around it.
+Factory Butte is a sandstone flat-topped peak that rises above the desert.

 Factory Butte is off Colamine Road, Highway 24, Torrey, Utah.

 8- Flaming Gorge

 The Flaming Gorge straddles the southwest corner of Wyoming and Utah’s northeast corner.

 The region is famous for hiking, climbing and fishing.

 The Green River is the place to fish for Brown and Rainbow trout beneath Flaming Gorge Dam.